-As a tool for protecting innovation, patents are an important asset for research-based life sciences companies, and high-stakes, high-cost litigation in multiple jurisdictions is common where “blockbuster” drugs are concerned.
-The proposed EU Unified Patent Court (UPC) system aims to streamline patent litigation in Europe and to avoid forum shopping between different EU courts.
-Although some remain sceptical, many in the life sciences industry have welcomed this initiative.
+As a tool for protecting innovation, patents are an important asset for research-based life sciences companies - high-stakes and high-cost litigation in multiple jurisdictions is common where “blockbuster” drugs are concerned.

 What is the Unified Patent Court?

-The Unified Patent Court is a new European patent court, which will involve fundamental changes to the European patent system for participating states.
-It goes hand-in-hand with a new Unitary Patent (UP), a single patent which will provide protection for a patentee across multiple EU27 states, much as the existing EU trade mark (EUTM) does for trade marks.
+The Unified Patent Court (UPC) system aims to streamline patent litigation in Europe and avoid forum shopping between different national courts, radically bringing down the cost and reducing the uncertainty of patent litigation in the EU.
+It involves fundamental changes to the European patent litigation system for participating states.
+The court goes hand-in-hand with a new Unitary Patent (UP), a single patent which provides protection for a patentee across all participating EU states, much as the existing EU trade mark (EUTM) does for trade marks.

 How does the UPC affect UK patent owners?

-The UK will not be participating in the UPC.
-This means that European patents[i] designating the UK will not be subject to the jurisdiction of the new court.
-Nor will the UK participate in the UP.
+The UK is not participating in the UPC.
+This means that European patents[i] designating the UK are not subject to the jurisdiction of the new court.
+Nor is the UK participating in the UP.
 However, businesses rarely own patents in one country alone.
-It is important that all businesses (including UK businesses) owning patents or supplementary protection certificates in participating EU Member States take action to secure their position in Europe.
-Licensees and parties to research, collaboration and joint venture agreements should also prepare.
-Currently, 12 EU countries have ratified the new system including France, Italy and the Netherlands, but the list is likely to increase – potentially to include all the EU27.
-Any patent-owning business with interests in the EU should therefore take note.
+All businesses (including UK businesses) owning patents or supplementary protection certificates (SPCs) in participating EU Member States will have automatically become subject to the jurisdiction of the new court unless opted out of before the court went live on 1 June 2023.
+This is also relevant to licensees and parties to research, collaboration and joint venture agreements.

-The proposed UPC will apply both to the new UPs and to European patents in participating countries.
-The new court provides a one-stop shop for litigating these European patents.
 Advantages of participating in the new system include that patentees should be able to save the costs of litigating in multiple European jurisdictions and to obtain pan-European injunctions and other pan-European remedies.
-So staying in the system will potentially put patentees in a very powerful position.
-However, there is also a major risk, because just one action in the UPC could result in the revocation of the European patent in all participating countries.
+So, staying in the system will potentially put patentees in a very powerful position.
+However, there is also a major risk - just one action in the UPC could result in the revocation of the European patent in all participating countries.
 This, coupled with the fact that this is a new, untested system involving many procedural differences, including in relation to the presentation of evidence, and that there is a fear that some judges will be inexperienced, means that many patentees are wary of being among the first to use the system.
-So the decision on opt-out is a balancing exercise.